Guyana - rainforest, savanna and coast

 Day 4 We have an early start to take a trip along the Essequibo River.
 We then travel towards Turtle Mountain where we have the option to walk up to enjoy the views over the canopy.
 Alternatively a boat trip can be taken to Stanley Lake to search for Giant River Otters.
 During the afternoon we will visit Kurupukari Falls by boat.

 Day 5 Today we set off in 4×4 vehicles along a road where birds such as Guianan Puffbird, Crimson Topaz and Green Oropendola can be found.
-This is also a good area to spot Jaguar (fingers crossed!), along with other mammals including Tayra and Tapir.
+This is also a good for mammals including Tayra and Tapir.
 Finishing our journey at Atta Rainforest Lodge we will have time to explore the Iwokrama Canopy Walkway.

 Day 6 An early start brings us back to the canopy for dawn, before a day of exploring the trails around the area where we hope to encounter birds, amphibians and mammals including Black Spider Monkey, Tapir and Agouti.
 There is also a walk here with the trees named and information about how they are used by the Macushi people who have lived in these forests for thousands of years.

 Day 7 We have another opportunity to enjoy the dawn chorus from the canopy before we set off along a short trail to look for Guianan Cock-of-the-rock.
-We will then transfer to the Amerindian community of Surama, set among savanna.
+After lunch we will travel by boat along the Rapununi River, keeping watch for Black Caiman and Giant River Otter.
+When we reach Rewa we will visit an oxbow lake where we should see the world’s largest waterlily Victoria amazonica, which blooms at night.

 Day 15 This morning we see dawn rise over the extensive and beautiful Guyana Botanical Gardens.
-Red-bellied and Red-shouldered Macaws can be found in the gardens, along with a host of parrots including Orange-winged, Yellow-crowned and Festive Parrots, before our evening flight back to the UK (arriving Day 16).
+Red-bellied and Red-shouldered Macaws can be found in the gardens, along with a host of parrots including Orange-winged, Yellow-crowned and Festive Parrots, before we head to the airport for our flight back to the UK (arriving Day 16).

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.